Switch to the app and book faster and easier!

 Included Activities

-• Leader-led orientation walk in Antigua historic center
+• Leader-led orientation walk

 Optional Activities

-• Cooking class in Panajachel
+• Cooking class with local cuisine

 33. Day 33